 by Burris A. Jenkins, Jr. (1897-1966)

-11 x 14 in, ink and crayon on board
+12 x 18 in, ink wash and crayon on board

 Burris Jenkins Jr. was the son of a prominent Kansas City minister, war correspondent and newspaper editor.
 Jenkins Jr. was a popular sports cartoonist, whose work appeared in the New York Journal-American from 1931.
 His humorous published verses were also popular.
 Although best known for his sports themes, Jenkins was also a skilled courtroom illustrator and editorial cartoonist.